Killer Halloween Cakes

 For the Buttermilk Mini Bundts

-- Preheat oven to 325 degrees F. Spray a mini bundt cake pan generously with baking spray, then set aside.
+- Preheat oven to 325 degrees F. Spray mini bundt cake pans generously with baking spray, then set aside.

-- In a medium bowl, sift together flour, baking powder, and salt, then set aside.
+- In a medium bowl, whisk together flour, baking powder, and salt, then set aside.

 - Keeping speed on low, add about 1/3 of the dry ingredients to the batter.
 Next, follow with 1/2 of the buttermilk.
-Continue alternating between the dry ingredients and the buttermilk until all have been added and batter looks smooth with no dry ingredients showing.
+Continue alternating between the dry ingredients and the buttermilk until all have been added and batter looks smooth with dry ingredients fully incorporated.

-- Place filled mini bundts pans on a baking sheet and bake for 20-30 minutes or until a toothpick tester comes out clean (I baked mine for 25-27 minutes).
+- Place filled mini bundts pans on a baking sheet and bake for 20-30 minutes or until a toothpick tester comes out clean.

 For the Red Glaze